cs1302uga/cs1302-tutorials/maven.md

 ## Maven

-This tutorial is designed to help you learn about how to setup and work with Java-based Maven projects.
+This tutorial is designed to help you learn how to setup and work with Java-based Maven projects.
 While shell scripting is useful in a wide variety of situations, Maven is a more powerful option for compiling your Java projects.
 According to its authors, the [Apache Maven](https://maven.apache.org/) tool, named after a [Yiddish word](https://en.wikipedia.org/wiki/Maven) meaning